If you have questions about the call, please contact KeckCFP@ipac.caltech.edu. Submitted questions and responses will be posted below.

 Q: Assuming that the institution also has to be anonymous, how do reviewers determine if there are sufficient institutional resources to do the research?

-A : The track records of the proposing team will be addressed in the non-anonymized "Expertise and Access" document and the qualifications/track record of the team will be noted by checking the appropriate box (qualified; not qualified) during the TAC evaluation.
+A : The track records of the proposing team will be addressed in the non-anonymized Expertise and Access document and the TAC will assess the qualifications/track record of the team and will check the appropriate box (qualified; not qualified) during the TAC evaluation.

 Q: Even if referencing is done in the third person, there will be good number, maybe even a dominant number, of references to my own prior work.
 So, it is very conceivable that a reviewer could use that to guess who is proposing or at least from what group or institution the proposal comes.